2015-fall-csuf-benblazak-cpsc-121/assignment-03/readme.md

   character in that column, and similarly for the number of lines and the factor used to convert the line number to the corresponding y value.

-  Optionally, you may also draw a border, where the top and bottom of each column is a `"-"` (or something), and the first and last character of each line is a `"|"` (or something).
+  Optionally, you may also draw a boarder, where the top and bottom of each column is a `"-"` (or something), and the first and last character of each line is a `"|"` (or something).